magento/devdocs/src/cloud/docker/docker-extend.md

 ### PHP extension configuration reference

 Use the following attributes to specify the PHP extension configuration in the `getConfig` method located in the [ExtensionResolver.php] file.
-The configuration you specify depends the extension installation method: from the official Docker PHP images, from the PECL repository, or using an installation script.
+The configuration you specify depends on method of installation: from the official Docker PHP images, from the PECL repository, or using an installation script.

 | Configuration option | Description
 | -------------------- | ------------
 | PHP version constraint | Specifies the extension versions to install.
 If different versions have different installation requirements, you must add the configuration for each version.
-| `EXTENSION_TYPE_CORE` | Extension that can be installed from a `docker-php-source` image.
-See **PHP Core extensions** in the _How to install more PHP extensions_ section of the [PHP, Docker Official Images] page in Docker Hub.
+| `EXTENSION_TYPE_CORE` | Extension that can be installed from a `docker-php-source` images.
 | `EXTENSION_TYPE_PECL` | Extensions that can be installed from the [PECL] repository.
-See **PECL extensions** in the _How to install more PHP extensions_ section of the [PHP, Docker Official Images] page in Docker Hub.
 | `EXTENSION_TYPE_INSTALLATION_SCRIPT` | For extensions that install using a command sequence.
-See the _Other extensions_ section on the [PHP, Docker Official Images] page in Docker Hub.
 | `EXTENSION_TYPE` | Specifies whether the extension installed from the Docker PHP images, the PECL repository, or using an installation script.
-Valid values: `EXTENSION_TYPE_CORE`, `EXTENSION_TYPE_PECL`, or `EXTENSION_TYPE_INSTALLATION_SCRIPT`<br> For details on core and PECL extensions, see [How to install more PHP extensions][PHP, Docker Official Images] in Docker Hub.
+Valid values: `EXTENSION_TYPE_CORE`, `EXTENSION_TYPE_PECL`, or `EXTENSION_TYPE_INSTALLATION_SCRIPT`<br>
 `EXTENSION_OS_DEPENDENCIES` | For PHP core or PECL extensions, specifies Linux package dependencies.
 These packages install in the order listed before installing the extension.
 `EXTENSION_CONFIGURE_OPTIONS` | For PHP core extensions, specifies any configuration options to apply when Docker configures the PHP extension using the `docker-php-ext-configure` command.
-See **PHP Core extensions** in the _How to install more PHP extensions_ section of the [PHP, Docker Official Images] page in Docker Hub.
 `EXTENSION_PACKAGE_NAME` | Specifies the extension package name.
 This value is used to generate the installation command.
 `EXTENSION_INSTALLATION_SCRIPT` | For extension type `EXTENSION_TYPE_INSTALLATION_SCRIPT`, specifies the Bash script to install the extension.

+{:.bs-callout-info}
+For more information about extension types and extension installation, see _How to install more PHP extensions_ section of the [PHP, Docker Official Images] page in Docker Hub.

 #### Example: Core extension configuration